kevinyokutran/PlaygroundOSS/Doc/Android_Build.md

 ------------------------
 (Target assets should be compiled prior to packaging.
 Please refer Tools document for how) For instance, we're packaging "SimpleItem" example here.
-We assume you already have Tutorial/ inside Playground root directory, please continue reading with replacing them if you have things in other location.
+We assume you already have Tutorial/ inside the Playground root directory, please continue reading with replacing them if you have things in other location.

 ### Move to the samples directory